The only national cross-sector movement addressing health inequalities through Health Creation

 Connecting to Transform

-We draw on our members and extensive connections to bring together movements and enable collaborations that energise and empower professionals and local residents to take action to address health inequalities through Health Creation.
+We draw on our members and our extensive connections to bring together movements and enable collaborations that energise and empower professionals and local residents to take action to address health inequalities through Health Creation.

 Communities of Learning